matthewbowling123/Engineering_4_Notebook/README.md

 ![BatteryLEDWiring](images/BatteryLEDWiring.png)

 ### Reflection
 This assignment was mostly pretty simple but the battery took a little bit to figure out.
 I learned how to charge the Battery and how to wire and code it which will be very helpful later this year.
-This assignment was great because i learned something.
+I ended up making it so that when the accelerometer z value apporached 0 the LED turned on.

 ## Crash Avoidence 3